-Catholic Responsible Investing (CRI) is an investment strategy designed specifically to help Catholic institutions pursue their missions by providing sound financial returns while remaining faithful to the moral and social teachings of the Church.
+Catholic Responsible Investments (CRI) is an investment strategy designed specifically to help Catholic institutions pursue their missions by providing sound financial returns while remaining faithful to the moral and social teachings of the Church.

 Leaders of Catholic institutions believe in the importance of mission.
 The organizations they lead inspire people to create a world that protects and promotes the God-given dignity and worth of every person.
 The services they provide, including pastoral guidance, education, healthcare, and charitable services rely in part on financial resources.
 Ensuring those resources are invested wisely is a critical component to pursuing their mission and achieving their goals.